DELOACH BLOG

 Not all degasification towers are equal!

 There are additional benefits that are achieved when a properly designed and sized degasification tower is selected for aquaculture water enhancement which include the ability to remove excess heat from the water and stabilize a temperature from the effluent of the tower.
 In order for your system to maintain its efficiency it is important to design the proper tower for your needs.
-In addition, the oxidation of iron with enhance enrichment of O3 (Oxygen) and complete conversion and removal of CaCO3 (Calcium- Carbonate).
+In addition, the oxidation of iron enhances the enrichment of O3 (Oxygen) and the complete conversion and removal of CaCO3 (Calcium- Carbonate).
 A properly sized degasification tower or Decarbonation tower if your goal is to only remove CO2 will utilize a loose fill media packing bed, a header lateral distribution system with nozzles, media support plates, de-mister, and a forced draft type blower capable of overcoming the required static pressure.

 Topics: De-Aeration, carbon dioxide, decarbonator, degasifier, gases, H2S Degasifier, Aqua Farming, Fish Farming, Aquaculture, Pisciculture

-Hydrogen Sulfide Chemical Formula and the Molar mass of H2S
+Hydrogen Sulfide Chemical Formula and the Molar Mass of H2S.

 H2S is a naturally occurring chemical compound created in nature with the decay of organic material.
 Hydrogen sulfide is a chemical compound with a molecular formula comprised of (2) hydrogen atoms and (1) one sulfur atom.
 The formula is displayed as H2S.
 The gas is a colorless hydride, often known as the “Rotten egg gas.”
 This gas is very dangerous as it is poisonous and toxic to all life forms.
 It is also very corrosive and flammable.
 The H2S molar mass is 34.1 g/mol, with a melting point of -76 F (-60 C) and a melting point of –115.6F or (-82C).